-Conquering the untameable is often seen as the will of the mightiest.
-And, this holds true when we hear the innumerable folklore that sing the praises of the Mighty, making them – immortal among the mortals.
+Conquering the untameable is often seen as the will of the mighty.
+And, this holds true when we hear the innumerable folklore that sings praises of the conquerors, making them immortal among the mortals.

 Dainkund is around 10-12kms from the Hill Station of Dalhousie.
 It is at a much higher altitude and one can literally get a 360-degree view of the Dhauladhars, Chamba valley and the plains of Punjab from here.

 The first time I heard about this beautiful place, someone had mispronounced it as ‘Daynkund’.
 Like any other travel enthusiast when I visit a place, I am more interested in the etymology of the place name and its history.
 On interacting with a local shop-keeper on DK, I got to know that the place is actually known as ‘DainKund’ in which dain (in Hindi) is for witch and kund is for a pond.

 Dalhousie Folklore has- that there lived a witch(may be more than one) in these mountains, who was troubling the villagers and resided in the pond.
 This was an inconvenience to the villagers as they had to walk and trudge long distances to quench the thirst of their cattle, fearing the witch.
 So, all the villagers prayed to their forest deity of ‘Pohlani/Pauloni Mata’ who was pleased by their religious fervour.
 She vanquished the witch and gave back the pond for the daily usage of the villagers.
 And since then it has been known as ‘Dainkund’.